danvolchek/AdventOfCode/README.md

 # Scripts

-Rather than using `go run`, `make` can also be run to build the scripts into the root of the repository.

 ## Generating new solution directories

-`go run cmd/template/main.go` will infer which directory to generate by looking at the last completed puzzle and generating the next one.
+`go run cmd/template/main.go` or `make template` will infer which directory to generate by looking at the last completed puzzle and generating the next one.
 E.g. if 2021/5/leaderboard exists, it'll generate 2021/5/optimized.
 Once that exists, it'll generate 2021/6/leaderboard, and so on.

 The year/day/type can be provided manually as well.
 See `go run cmd/template/main.go --help` for argument info.

 ## Updating the completion tables

-`go run cmd/readme/main.go` will update the completion tables below based on the directory structure of the repository.
+`go run cmd/readme/main.go` or `make readme` will update the completion tables below based on the directory structure of the repository.
 It takes no arguments.

+## Doing both

+`make` will infer a new day and then update the readme.

 # Completion